 Understanding school employment

-A number of legal requirements and Ministry of Education regulations exist for employment.
-The relevant legislation is contained in these Acts:
+A number of legal requirements, Ministry of Education regulations and agreements exist for employment.

 Legislation